BeardOverflow/msi-ec/README.md

   - Description: This entry allows changing the battery mode for health purposes.
   - Access: Read, Write
   - Valid values:
-    - high: best for mobility.
+    - max: best for mobility.
 Charge the battery to 100% all the time
     - medium: balanced.
 Charge the battery when under 70%, stop at 80%
-    - low: best for battery.
+    - min: best for battery.
 Charge the battery when under 50%, stop at 60%

 - `/sys/devices/platform/msi-ec/cooler_boost`
   - Description: This entry allows enabling the cooler boost function.
 It provides powerful cooling capability by boosting the airflow.